-This low carb Moroccan chicken thighs dish packs a lot of complex flavor into a one-pot meal.
-When made in a specifically designed shallow clay cooking dish with a tall, conical lid, it is known as a “tagine”.
-I don’t own this type of cooking vessel, so I make it in a dutch oven and I’m pretty sure the taste is just as good.
-I’m still calling it a tagine even though technically it’s probably a Moroccan stew.
+This low carb Moroccan chicken thighs recipe packs a lot of complex flavor into a one-pot meal.
+It is traditionally made in a specifically designed shallow clay cooking dish with a tall conical lid, known as a “tagine”, but it’s quite simple to make in a dutch oven or large covered pot.
+Sometimes this dish is referred around the web as a keto chicken tagine.

-With respect to the spices, it does make a difference to buy the cumin as whole seeds, give them a quick toast in a dry frying pan and then grind fresh in a coffee grinder.
-If that is too much to wrap your head around, just use the pre-ground spices from the supermarket, but try and get them as fresh as possible.
-You will notice the difference.
+If you are making your own spice blends, it does make a difference to buy the spices as whole seeds, give them a quick toast in a dry frying pan and then grind fresh in a coffee grinder.
+You will definitely notice the difference.

 Low Carb Moroccan Chicken Thighs

 - 2 ½ lbs. chicken thighs and/or legs About 6 thighs

 - salt & pepper

 - 3 Tablespoon Harissa paste or 2 tablespoons harissa spice blend

 - 1 Tablespoon ground cumin toasted and freshly ground

 - 1-2 fresh lemons cut into wedges